 Fish tacos and caesars in a boot!
 I still prefer the OG Local in Kitsilano, but Local Gastown is a great spot to people watch (their patio is massive and spills into the streets of Gastown).

 A younger, rowdy crowd.
 Not my scene but a popular spot for UFC and Canucks games.

 Cocktails Lounges in Gastown

 Such a hip spot in Gastown.
 The google description nails it: “Trendy low-lit lounge with old-timey flair, craft drinks, elevated pub grub & occasional live music.”
 Order the Apiary.
-It’s my favourite cocktail in Vancouver.
+It’s my favorite cocktail in Vancouver.
 Also, you might even spot a celebrity or two.

 I love the live music at Revel Room.
 Every time I walk in, it transports me to a bar in New Orleans.

 Super trendy spot in Gastown.
-It can be tricky to get a table on weekends, but is fun to come for drinks regardless.
+It can be tricky to get a table on the weekend, but is fun to come for drinks regardless.
 I love going for the (not-so) secret back room.
 It used to only be accessed by a hidden door, but they have been keeping it open lately for spill-over from the restaurant.